yusufnijim/PalestineTechMeetups/README.md

 Docker + docker-compose

-If you are not using docker for your development environment, read this [README.md](src/README.md)
+If you are not using docker for your development environment, please read this [README.md](src/README.md)

 ### Installing